 San Diego's Gaslamp District is one of the city's oldest neighborhoods and one of its best-known.
 But what is it exactly?
 Basically, it's an area with a lot of architectural charm.
-Its streets are lined with nineteenth-century buildings restored to their original exuberant appearance.
+Its streets are lined with 19th century buildings restored to their original exuberant appearance.

 What's the Big Deal About the Gaslamp District?

 San Diegans may not turn up their noses about the Gaslamp quite as high as San Franciscans do about Fisherman's Wharf, but few residents go out of their way to visit.
 In fact, most of the people who are in the Gaslamp are tourists or those attending meetings at the nearby convention center.

 With so many visitors who are only in town for a few days, local businesses tend to focus more on getting people inside their doors than they do on service and quality.
 Although some places may be an exception to this, in my experience, restaurants in the area tend to provide mediocre food and deliver indifferent service.

 How to Get More Out of the Gaslamp District